Avesh6754/clock_app_task/README.md

   ),
 )
 ```
-###Properties
+# Properties
-##child: Typically a ListView that contains the items to be displayed in the drawer.
+### child: Typically a ListView that contains the items to be displayed in the drawer.
-##elevation: Elevation of the drawer.
+### elevation: Elevation of the drawer.
-##shape: Shape of the drawer.
+### shape: Shape of the drawer.
-###FloatingActionButton
-##Description
+# FloatingActionButton
+## Description
-#FloatingActionButton is a circular button that floats above the content of the screen.
+### FloatingActionButton is a circular button that floats above the content of the screen.
 It is often used for the primary action on a screen.

-#Usage
-#dart
-#Copy code
+### Usage
+### dart
 ```bash
 FloatingActionButton(
   onPressed: () {